 European shipbuilding in New Zealand predates colonisation.
 In 1792–93 some sealers started building a small schooner at Luncheon Cove in Dusky Sound.
-They had to leave her unfinished – fortunately for a group of seafarers marooned there in 1795.
-The castaways completed the schooner, naming her the Providence, and sailed to Norfolk Island.
+They had to leave the vessel unfinished – fortunately for a group of seafarers marooned there in 1795.
+The castaways completed the schooner, naming it Providence, and sailed to Norfolk Island.

 Early colonial shipbuilding

 Ships were built throughout colonial New Zealand.
 In early days, for example, Banks Peninsula shipwrights built small craft for local trading.
 But thanks to the fine timber stands around Auckland and Northland, these places dominated shipbuilding.
 There were some famous names: William Brown and T. M. Lane at Whangaroa, James Barbour at Kaipara and the Darrochs at Auckland and Mahurangi.
 In the second half of the 19th century northern yards built hundreds of cutters, ketches, schooners, scows and small wooden steamers.